These fun activities for babies will keep little ones entertained while also boosting important developmental skills.

 1 || Tummy time

-Tummy time is so important for babies, beginning when they first come home from the hospital.
+Tummy time is one of the most important infant activities, beginning when they first come home from the hospital.
 During tummy time, babies get the benefit of important sensory input along with movement experiences that lead to strengthening, hand eye coordination, and more!
 Check out some of our favorite tummy time toys that can help make the experience more comfortable and entertaining.

 2 || Carrying and wearing